JinayJain/deep-racing/README.md

 ## Implementation Details

 -   A convolutional neural network to jointly approximate the value function and the policy.
 -   Optimization is performed using [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347).
 -   Policy network outputs parameters to a Beta distribution, [which is better for bounded continuous action spaces](https://proceedings.mlr.press/v70/chou17a/chou17a.pdf).
+-   Advantage estimation is done through the [Generalized Advantage Estimation](https://arxiv.org/abs/1506.02438) algorithm.
 -   A series of 4 frames are concatenated to form the input to the network, with frame skipping optionally applied.